 Providing Child Care – Provide child care for the children of the residents so that the mothers can attend meetings, programming events, training events and other needs of the mother.
 This position is not intended to provide child care while the mother is at work or attending GED or other schooling for the mothers.
 The child care will take place at the NUMAS Haus and should be only for an hour or two at a time.

-Teaching Independent Living Skills – Provides training and education to the residents regarding several different living skills.
+Teaching Independent Living Skills – Provide training and education to the residents regarding several different living skills.
 Examples of these skills may include but are not limited to cooking, grooming, hygiene, laundry, cleaning, and other skills as assigned by the Shelter Coordinator.

 Teaching Employment and Interview Skills – Provide training and education to the residents regarding how to become gainfully employed and how to interview for jobs.
 Some of the skills in this area include but are not limited to dressing for an interview, completing a resume and cover letter, searching for appropriate positions, and skills necessary for the interview process.